-In this annual fall event school groups all along the Hudson River estuary go down to the river's edge to collect scientific information and share it to creat
+In this annual fall event school groups all along the Hudson River estuary go down to the river's edge to collect scientific information and share it to create a p

 |Name||Title||Fields of interest|